KathyReid/geemap-rmit-lecture-april-2018/transcript.md

 Thanks PRESENTER.

+Matt - Introduction

 I'm Kathy Reid, and I work as an independent technology consultant in Geelong.

+Slide: About Geelong

+The GEEmap story doesn't begin a few months ago, or even a couple of  years ago - it begins decades ago.

  As you might be aware, Geelong is undergoing a period of rapid transformation - many of the large manufacturing industries in Geelong are closing and so the economy is being forced to transform to as service and knowledge based economy - and entrepreneurialism is a big part of that - in fact it's a key part of the City's 'Clever and Creative' 30 year strategic plan.

 Many of the actors in Geelong: